42BV/mad-spring-connect/docs/configuration.md

 permalink: /configuration
 ---

-You can optionally configure `@42.nl/spring-connect`.
-You can configure two things, the middleware chain it uses and you can set the `fetch` it uses.
+You can optionally configure `@42.nl/spring-connect` by modifying the middleware chain and the `fetch` function it uses.

 ```ts
 import { configureMadConnect, checkStatus, parseJSON } from '@42.nl/spring-connect';